mickeytheq/ZoopDocs/docs/carddatabaseexport/CardDatabaseExport.md

 - Investigator deckbuilding - use one or more [DeckbuildingOption](../shared/instructions/Instructions.md#instruction---investigator-deckbuilding-option) instructions and one [DeckbuildingRequirements](../shared/instructions/Instructions.md#instruction---investigator-deckbuilding-requirement) instruction on each investigator card
 - Which cards are signatures and to which investigator a signature belongs - use [InvestigatorSignatureFor](../shared/instructions/Instructions.md#instruction--link-signatures-to-investigator) instruction on each signature card

+If you have investigators and signatures in your project you may see errors if the above are not added.

 ## Usage

 Select one folder containing your content.
 Typically this will be the root folder to include all of the project's content.